 The pristine countryside, golden sand, houses with hued walls, rippling waves of holy lake, children diving into the lake, painters with their strokes, preachers offering prayers, gypsies playing the chords and walls with graffiti all these eye-striking scenes waits for the apertures of your cameras to be opened up and your focus.
 So just fix your camera lenses in, zoom in and out, choose your angle and click.
 You’ve got it… a memory for life!!

 3. Soak in the Spiritual stint:

-If you are a Spirituality Seeker then you’ve descended at the right place.
+If you are a Spirituality Seeker who follows predictions from Mercury News, then you’ve descended at the right place.
 This holy town, with a whopping number of temples, gives appealing vibes to every religious devotee.
 Visit the only temple of Lord ‘Brahma’ on earth and ‘Rangji’ temple and listen to the mythological stories sitting on the 52 ‘Ghats’ (steps) of the holy ‘Sarovar’ (lake).

 4. Sublime Sunset: